Receive TEFL Training from the Language Experts

 Mr. Gryfe has a B.A. from the University of Western Ontario, a B.Ed. from University of Ottawa, and a M.Ed. from University of Calgary.

-Shelley Chislett and Maryam Wagner - 'Teaching Language Skills'
+Shelley Chislett - 'Teaching Language Skills'

 Shelley Chislett is certified elementary school teacher in Ontario, Canada.
 She began teaching in 2003 and since then has taught everything from Kindergarten to Grade 8.
 Shelley feels that teaching is an exhilarating and challenging profession, and it provides her with numerous opportunities to use her energy, sense of humour, creative abilities and enthusiasm for life.